galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .details}

-These yeast datasets are available on both EU and ORG as data libraries: navigate to "Shared Data" > "Data Libraries" > "VGP- Yeast".
+These yeast datasets are available on ORG as data libraries: navigate to "Shared Data" > "Data Libraries" > "VGP- Yeast" > check all the data and import them into a history.

 If these data libraries are not available on your instance, please see the following dropdown box for Zenodo instructions.